 we have addressed some of our customers most significant challenges, including cost and high volume production.
 By innovating with new resins, exploring the diverse material choice, developing new manufacturing techniques and implementing automation for efficiency, we can produce structural components at a comparable cost to their metallic equivalent.

-experienced in designing components for the automotive industry, including battery enclosures ( knowledgable in – integrated cooling structures, fire resistance and energy absorption).
+experienced in designing components for the automotive industry, including battery enclosures ( knowledgeable in – integrated cooling structures, fire resistance and energy absorption).

 Able to design and manufacture prototypes at speed.

-this allows us to produce components quickly and deliver to customers on time
+This allows us to produce components quickly and deliver them to customers on time

 TRB can provide composite parts to meet mid to high volume demand

 Composites are designed to be both strong and light and resistant to fatigue.

 Composites do not rust or corrode, providing a long service life.